My friends, my friends! If you have been embroidering for even a little while, you’ve probably encountered metallic threads.

 Where to Find Them

-One of the reasons I suppose folks in the US don’t work with Au Ver a Soie’s metallics more often is that… alas and alack!…up to now, they haven’t been available here.
+One of the reasons I suppose folks in the US don’t work with Au Ver a Soie’s metallics more often is that… alas and alack!…up to now, they haven’t been widely available here in the States.

 I can’t help thinking that perhaps the problem is that more stitchers don’t know about them.
 After all, if you knew that there are metallic threads that offer a much less frustrating stitching experience, with a wide range of colors in different weights…wouldn’t you want to use them?